 Q> Why did they breed this litter?
 Done correctly, breeding is not a money-making venture.
 Do you sense that the breeding was done to improve the breed with better offspring or solely to make a profit or merely because they thought it’d be fun?

-A> My goal in breeding Roxie is to produce and improve the quality of blue Weimaraner’s in general.
-By starting with quality bitch, and matching her with the right stud, I hope to provide puppies with correct conformation as well as the ability and stamina to do what they were originally bred to do… hunt, all while having the proper temprament that they will be home and resting on your lap at night.
+A> My goal in breeding is to produce and improve the quality of blue Weimaraners in general.
+By starting with quality bitch, and matching her with the right stud, I produced puppies with correct conformation as well as the ability and stamina to do what they were originally bred to do… hunt, all while having the proper temperament that they will be home and resting on your lap at night.
 In addition, many of my puppies have gone on to excel in performance events such as agility and barn hunting.

 Q> Have the parents ever competed in obedience, agility or field?
 If so, have they ever achieved a title or points/legs towards one?
 If not, are the breeders qualified to honestly evaluate the adults and the puppies?

-A> Yes, Roxie has competed in both conformation events through the International All Breed Canine Association (IABCA) and earned her International Championship.
-She has also completed the NAHVDA Natural Ability test as well as earned her AKC Junior Hunter title.
-She is currently in training for AKC Senior Hunter and has earned on leg towards her title.
+A> Yes, my dogs have competed in both conformation events through the International All Breed Canine Association (IABCA) and earned International Championships.
+They have also completed the NAHVDA Natural Ability as well as AKC Senior Hunter.
 As for the sire, I strive to find sires that have been proven in confirmation, field or other performance event.
 For details, please see the litter page for sire information.